 HP DL360 G7 Red Screen of Death Illegal OpCode

-This is a fairly disturbing occurrence - when your server, instead of booting-up, just after one recommended update or a fist time reboot after install you receive a bright red screen explaining that the server feels it has done enough and will proceed no further.
-Not great news if you have a lot of users awaiting emails or database results and even worse if you've never seen it before.
+This is a fairly disturbing occurrence - when your server, instead of booting-up, just after one recommended update or a first time reboot after install, you receive a bright red screen explaining that the server feels it has done enough and will proceed no further.
+Not great news if you have a lot of users awaiting emails or database results, and even worse if you've never seen it before.

-Well this error can be related to a few problems related to running various forms of Linux on SD card drives but it can also affect those of us just running plain old Windows Server on the inbuilt 410i RAID controller.
+Well this error can be related to a few problems concerning running some forms of Linux on SD card drives, but it can also affect those of us just running plain old Windows Server on the inbuilt 410i RAID controller.

 I have found this problem in connection with the following:

 - Installing using iLO3 with a network accessed ISO file and then rebooting for the first time

 - Installing a recommended update to the NICs that made the whole server BSOD and then reboot into this and so we had to fix the error to find out that the DB was intact

 - Updating BIOS for the motherboard that has somehow disabled the USB boot in the BIOS and so lost the SD card boot device (which I was using on that occassion)